 I found this to be an interesting article, but probably not for the reasons you think.
-I think it’s very easy for all of us to look at modern society, point a finger at smart phones and say “There!
+I think it’s very easy for all of us to look at modern society, point a finger at smartphones, and say “There!
 That’s the reason this is all falling apart!”
 But I wonder, and I think it’s a good idea for you to wonder about this too.

 So I want you to take a few minutes and answer the following questions for yourself.
 They’ll help you come to a better understanding of what your needs are in terms of sex and relationships, and why you might feel the way you feel.

-Do You Think That the Main Purpose of a Committed Relationship Is Sex?
+Do You Think That the Main Purpose of a Committed Relationship is Sex?

 The article that I mentioned seemed to indicate that the main purpose of marriage, or long-term committed relationships, is sex.
-In the 1700’s, when sexual urges were viewed as sinful and sex was supposed to only be for procreation.
+In the 1700s, sexual urges were viewed as sinful and sex was supposed to only be for procreation.
 The author suggests that this is why so many people were marrying in their teens.
 As soon as the urges hit them, they had no other socially acceptable outlet except marriage, so that’s what they did.
-As our morals have shifted, and as we have become a more secular society, there is more premarital sex, and perhaps as the author proposes, less need for marriage.
+As our morals have shifted, and as we have become a more secular society, there is more premarital sex, and, perhaps as the author proposes, less need for marriage.

 So, in your experience, do you view committed relationships only as an opportunity to have regular sexual access to a person’s body?
 If so, has your willingness to enter a relationship dropped thanks to the so-called “hookup culture” around today?
 Or perhaps you feel that you are stuck in a relationship that hinges entirely on sex.
 How is that circumstance affecting your life?